 Emerging soprano, Alicia Jayourba, has excited audiences in both the United States and Europe with her engaging stage presence and powerful dramatic voice.

 Alicia has appeared in concert in Vienna, Austria with Varna International, where she was the recipient of the Soloist Award.
 In the spring of 2012 she performed in concert at Château de Lanquais in Dordogne, France.
 Ms. Jayourba has been the recipient of a study grant (2016) and an encouragement grant (2015) from the Wagner Society of New York City.
 She has performed in many recitals in New Orleans, Louisiana, Tallahassee, Florida, New York City and others.
-Alicia completed her graduate studies at Florida State University where she studied with acclaimed soprano, Shirley Close.
+Alicia resides in Pittsburgh, Pennsylvania where she studies with acclaimed soprano, Maria Spacagna.